-For the larger 4 bedroom detached homes around the £1000 mark, we have had several interested parties from families coming into the area, which is encouraging news, as the market for these types of properties last year tended to be relatively slow.
+For the larger 4 bedroom detached homes, around £1000pm rental, we have also seen an increase in prospective families coming into the area, which is encouraging news, as the market for these types of properties last year tended to be relatively slow.

 Bridge of Don is a popular suburb situated to the north side of Aberdeen and linked to the City by excellent commuter roads and public transport facilities.
 There are a wide range of amenities within the area including a variety of shops with an ASDA supermarket close at hand and a 24 hour Tesco Extra nearby in Danestone.
 The area also features an excellent choice of primary and secondary schools within a comfortable distance.